Back to all articles

 Most people pick a subscription tracker the same way they pick everything else — three App Store screenshots, half a review, install.
 Three months later they realise the tracker missed the trial that converted, or the price they entered in dollars is silently wrong because they actually pay in euros, or the app is on their phone but they want to plan from a laptop.
 By then the friction of switching is higher than the friction of ignoring the problem, and the tracker dies in a folder called "Maybe later."

-How we compared
+How we compared the apps

 Six criteria, picked because they're what people regret getting wrong: